-Harris & Harris Enterprises, Inc. SM, ("Enterprises") is a 100 percent wholly owned subsidiary of the Company.
+Harris & Harris Enterprises, Inc.SM, ("Enterprises") is a 100 percent wholly owned subsidiary of the Company.
 Enterprises is taxed under Subchapter C of the Code (a "C Corporation").
-Harris Partners I, L.P, is a limited partnership and, from time to time, may be used to hold certain interests in portfolio companies.
-The partners of Harris Partners I, L.P, are Enterprises (sole general partner) and the Company (sole limited partner).
+Harris Partners I, L.P., is a limited partnership and, from time to time, may be used to hold certain interests in portfolio companies.
+The partners of Harris Partners I, L.P., are Enterprises (sole general partner) and the Company (sole limited partner).
 Enterprises pays taxes on any non-passive investment income generated by Harris Partners I, L.P.
+For the period ended September 30, 2011, there was no non-passive investment income generated by Harris Partners I, L.P.
 Enterprises, as the sole general partner, consolidates Harris Partners I, L.P.
 The Company consolidates its wholly owned subsidiary, Enterprises, for financial reporting purposes.